getkirby-v2/algolia-plugin/readme.md

 You can read more about Algolia on their [website](https://www.algolia.com) and in their [documentation](https://www.algolia.com/doc).

+## Requirements

+This plugin requires Kirby 2.3 or later and an account at Algolia.

 ## Installation

 To install the plugin, please put it in the `site/plugins` directory and add the necessary configuration options (see below) to your `site/config.php`.